The Progressive Disease of Alcoholism

 Impossible Decision

-His wife did not realize that James could not change at this stage without help.
+His wife did not realise that James could not change at this stage without help.
 His dependence on alcohol had progressed to such a strong level that he could not survive without drinking heavily and regularly.
 She didn’t know that each day he was drinking most of the day.
 She also had to try and cope with James’ denial of his problem as he hid the severity of his drinking from her.

 After she gave up and ended the marriage James moved in with another woman, who is financially independent.
-Sadly, he is hiding his problem from her too and she does not realize how much he is drinking during the day.
+Sadly, he is hiding his problem from her too and she does not realise how much he is drinking during the day.

 Looming Disaster

 Unfortunately the progressive disease of alcoholism often makes it difficult for the alcoholic to make the choice to seek help.
-The gradual decline creeps up on the alcoholic before he or many others realize it.
+The gradual decline creeps up on the alcoholic before he or many others realise it.
 Fortunately, it is never to late to obtain help.